 Frequently Asked Questions

-Participants will have to attend a Pre-retreat Briefing on 12th Nov, 2.30pm-5.00pm in Wesley Methodist Church.
+Participants will have to attend a mandatory Pre-retreat Briefing on 2 March, 3 – 5pm at Wesley Methodist Church.

 The retreat is an opportunity for Wesleyans from all walks of life to come together to examine, reflect and address vital issues in their lives.
 Come and be centred on Christ and empowered by the Holy Spirit.